IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/me_bridge.md

 ![Picture](https://srendi.de/wp-content/uploads/2021/02/Bild_2021-02-05_233338.png)

 ## Changelog/Trivia

+0.7r
+The ME Bridge does now use computercraft directions("top", "right", ...)
+We also changed some function names

 0.4b
 Reworked the system of the ME Bridge, it has now more features and a new system for the item parameter.